Azure Tutorial :

 Did we discuss the cloud services in this Azure Tutorial right?
 A company which provides these cloud services is called a cloud provider.
 Now, there are a lot of cloud providers out there, one of the Microsoft Azure.

-Microsoft Azure is a cloud computing platform created by Microsoft which developers and IT professionals use to build, deploy and manage applications through their global network of data centres.
+Microsoft Azure is a cloud platform created by Microsoft which developers and IT professionals use to build, deploy and manage applications through their global network of data centres.

 Azure Management Portal: